-I can’t be in a room with my ex: mediating safely
+“I can’t be in a room with my ex.”

-When lines of communication have broken down and you are each on the end of abusive, angry, accusing texts and messages, the thought of facing each other in the same room can feel overwhelming and often frightening
+When lines of communication have broken down and you are each on the end of abusive, angry, accusing texts and messages, the thought of facing each other in the same room can feel overwhelming and often frightening.

-We aren’t there to tell you what to do or what to say but we are there to help you both say what you need to say safely and constructively.
-Our objective is to help you both start to think about shared goals and a more effective way of communicating them in the future.
+We aren’t here to tell you what to do or what to say but we are there to help you both say what you need to say safely and constructively.
+Our objective is to help you both start to think about shared goals, and a more effective way of communicating them in the future.
 To allow you a space in which to build trust between you which allows you to work together productively.

-In some cases it’s not possible to be in the same room together
+In some cases it’s not possible to be together in the same room

-- A Court Order preventing one person contacting another eg a Non-Molestation Order
+- A Court Order preventing one person contacting another

-- Cases involving social services and safeguarding issues
+- Cases involving Social Services and safeguarding issues